Skip to content

 Summer or winter, you are also perfectly located at Ranga for exploring many of Iceland’s most famous natural wonders – including the tectonic triple-whammy of the Golden Circle and the waterfalls, glaciers and black-sand beaches of the South Coast.

-Our special partnership with Hotel Ranga has led to us developing an unrivalled selection of year round holidays.
+Our special partnership with Hotel Ranga has led to us developing a delectable selection of year round holidays.
 The moment you arrive you’ll receive a warm welcome from the hotel’s staff.
 Ranga has 52 stylish rooms, including eight sumptuous junior and master suites themed on the continents, a traditional Icelandic Suite and a Royal Suite – some featured in our Gallery of images below.

 The perfect place to see the northern lights